Chef Jennifer M. Denlinger PhD, CCC, CHEP

 Jennifer is also an active member of the American Culinary Federation, Central Florida

-Chapter, where she holds a Certified Chef de Cuisine designation, and Les Chaine des Rotisseurs, the oldest Food and Beverage Society in the world where she holds the position of Southeast Regional Chargée de Presse.
+Chapter, where she holds a Certified Chef de Cuisine designation, and is the Central Florida Chapter President; and Les Chaine des Rotisseurs, the oldest Food and Beverage Society in the world where she holds the position of Orlando Baillage Chargée de Presse.